Driving on Icy Roads – Our Tips

-With the Beast from the East set to return in 2019, icy road conditions can be expected.
 Driving in icy conditions can be tricky and cause a lot of accidents.
 There’s a bunch of things to take into account such as longer stopping distances, route planning and visibility.
 We’ve put together some essential tips for driving on icy roads, if you can’t avoid heading out on them!

 - Ice scraper

 - Jump leads

 - Clear all snow and ice from windows

 - Make sure your mirrors are clear and windows demisted